adv4nt4ge/playwright-factory/README.md

     @FindBy(locator = "#some-id")
     public Locator childLocator;

-    @Under("parentLocator")
+    @Parent("parentLocator")
     @FindBy(placeholder = "#some-id")
     public Locator anotherChild;
 }
 ```

-The value you pass to the `@Under` annotation should be the name of the parent Locator.
+The value you pass to the `@Parent` annotation should be the name of the parent Locator.
 The child Locator must be public.

 ## Iframes